adspiceprospice/codebase_extractor/README.md

    - src/index.ts
    - ALL files in src/core/ and ALL its subdirectories
    - src/tools/base-tool.ts
+3. Count tokens accurately for GPT-4, so you know exactly how much it will cost

-Perfect for focused AI assistance with minimal token usage!
+Perfect for focused AI assistance with optimal token usage!

 ## Smart Prevention of Self-Indexing